Majid149/Fake-News-Detection/README.md

 # Fake-News-Detection
-A Machine Learning algorithm for detecting fake news with Python and scikit learn
+A simple Machine Learning algorithm for detecting fake news with Python and scikit learn